devitrylouis/devitrylouis.github.io/_posts/2019-01-02-community-detection.md

 - The output of the algorithm is in the form of a dendrogram (stop the algorithm at some point)!
 - Use modularity as a criterion to cut the dendrogram and terminate the algorithm ($Q ~= 0.3-0.7$ indicates good partitions)

-# Modularity optimization
+### Modularity optimization

-As stated earlier, high values of modularity indicate good quality of partitions
+As stated earlier, high values of modularity indicate good quality of partitions.

 <b>Goal:</b> Find the partition that corresponds to the maximum value of modularity